phillipeaton/VecForth/README.md

 - A non-VecFever multicart or dedicated EPROM emulator, i.e. something that will allow you to use a custom binary file e.g. a VecFlash or VecMulti in developer mode

-If you don't have a VecFever with additional serial port, you can compile Forth programs to a regular binary that doesn't include the command-line interpreter and runs just like any other Vectrex binary file.
+If you don't have a VecFever with additional serial port, you can compile Forth programs to a regular binary that doesn't bypasses the command-line interpreter and runs just like any other Vectrex binary file.
 You're missing out the essence of Forth with the command line, but you'll still get your programs written quickly.

 ### Absolute Minimum: